squidcloudio/squid-react/README.md

 }
 ```

-If `subscribe` is set to true, data will be streamed to the client and the component will automatically re-render when
-new updates are received.
-If `subscribe` is false, the initial data is fetched for the query, but no changes are
+If `subscribe` is set to true, data will be streamed to the client and the component will automatically re-render when new updates are received.
+If `subscribe` is false, the initial data is fetched for the query, but no changes are streamed.

-streamed.
+Optionally, the hook can also accept an `initialValue` that will be returned until the first result is loaded.

 #### usePagination